djannot/dcos-kubernetes-training/labs/linux-macOS/lab4_loadbalancing.md

 # Lab 4: Expose a Kubernetes Application using a Service Type Load Balancer (L4) and Ingress (L7)
 To expose your applications using running on Kubernetes using L4/L7 we can use DC/OS EdgeLB and a new service called dklb.
 To be able to use dklb, you need to deploy it in your Kubernetes cluster

+### Objectives
+- Install dklb (DC/OS kubernetes load balancer) on your kubernetes cluster
+- Deploy a Redis pod and expose it using a Service Type Load Balancer (L4) and validate that the connection is exposed to the outside
+- Deploy a couple hello-world applications and expose using type NodePort.
+Then expose your applications using an Ingress service (L7) and validate that the connection is exposed to the outside

+### Why is this Important?
+Exposing your application on a kubernetes cluster in an Enterprise-grade environment can be challenging to set up.
+Cloud providers allow for integrations to their load balancing services, but also at a separate cost.
+DC/OS provides a clean, self-service integration to our load balancing service Edge-LB that allows users to easily expose their applications using just a few annotations.
+Submit your typical Pod, Service, and Ingress manifests and DKLB will do the rest - dynamically build a load balanced pool and expose your applications for both L4 (TCP) and L7 (HTTP) connections.

 ## Install Edge-LB CLI
 ```